symfony/webpack-encore/README.rst

     ;

-If you also need to provide access to ``$`` and ``jQuery`` variables outside of the JavaScript files processed by webpack, you must create the global variables yourself in some file loaded before the legacy JavaScript code.
-For example, you can define a ``common.js`` file processed by webpack and loaded in every page with the following content:
+If you also need to provide access to ``$`` and ``jQuery`` variables outside of the JavaScript files processed by Webpack, you must create the global variables yourself in some file loaded before the legacy JavaScript code.
+For example, you can define a ``common.js`` file processed by Webpack and loaded in every page with the following content:

 .. code-block:: javascript